Kitchen Layout Considerations: Designing an Efficient Work Triangle

 Factoring in Functionality

-Of course, the work triangle isn’t just about minimizing distance.
+The work triangle isn’t just about minimizing distance.
 You also need to think about the specific functions of each workstation and how they interact.

 • The sink is the hub of your kitchen, so it should be positioned between the stove and refrigerator for maximum efficiency.
 This allows you to easily rinse, prep, and transfer ingredients as you cook.
 The sink should also have ample counter space on both sides for staging and sorting.
+A kitchen sink organizer can help keep that counter space tidy and functional.

 • The stove or cooktop should be within reach of the sink, but not so close that it creates a safety hazard.
 Aim for 4-6 feet of clearance, which gives you enough room to move around without risk of burns or spills.
-And be sure to leave at least 15 inches of counter space on the handle side of the stove for easy plating and serving.
+Be sure to leave at least 15 inches of counter space on the handle side of the stove for easy plating and serving.

 Kitchen layout considerations: designing an efficient work triangle